CTIConnect: A Benchmark for Retrieval-Augmented LLMs over Heterogeneous Cyber Threat Intelligence: Related Work

-\paragraph{LLM for CTI Analysis} LLMs have seen growing application in CTI analysis.
-Early work focused on extracting structured information from narrative reports, such as tactics, techniques, and procedures (TTP)~\citep{towardsnguyen, intelex} and STIX bundle generation~\citep{action}.
-Later studies moved from entity extraction to relation modeling, enabling the construction of cybersecurity knowledge graphs~\citep{ctinexus, tikg}.
-However, these approaches remain narrow in scope: they typically operate on individual unstructured reports, target only limited task families, and lack systematic adaptation and evaluation across heterogeneous CTI sources like structured repositories. \paragraph{CTI Benchmarks} Although LLM benchmarks have proliferated in general NLP, only a few have targeted the CTI domain.
+\paragraph{CTI Benchmarks} Although LLM benchmarks have proliferated in general cybersecurity~\cite{secbench, lee2025secbenchautomatedbenchmarkingllm, shao2025nyuctfbenchscalable, zhang2024cybench, zhu2025cve, ullah2024llms, CyberMetric}, only a few have targeted the CTI domain.
 CTIBench~\citep{ctibench} was a notable effort, evaluating LLMs on four tasks: root cause mapping, vulnerability severity prediction, attack technique extraction, and threat actor attribution.
 However, these tasks capture only a narrow slice of the CTI analysis landscape.
 CTIBench also evaluated only a few models under closed-book settings, relying solely on parametric knowledge without retrieval or augmentation.
 Its dataset was manually curated at small scale, making it difficult to extend to emerging threats.
 Another effort, SEvenLLM~\citep{sevenllm}, introduced SEvenLLM-Bench, a bilingual multi-task dataset covering 28 CTI-related tasks (13 understanding and 15 generation).
-While the task count appears large, the scope remains narrow: the benchmark is restricted to unstructured CTI reports, focusing primarily on single-report extraction and summarization.
-Its evaluation is also limited to instruction-tuned small models ($\leq$14B parameters), excluding frontier LLMs that may exhibit stronger reasoning capabilities.
+The benchmark is restricted to single-report extraction and summarization, and limits evaluation to instruction-tuned small models ($\leq$14B parameters), excluding frontier LLMs that may exhibit stronger reasoning capabilities.

-\paragraph{LLM for Cybersecurity} Recent studies have also explored the use of LLMs in a range of cybersecurity challenges outside CTI.
-PentestGPT~\citep{deng2023pentestgpt} explores their role in penetration testing, showing that while LLMs can handle fundamental tasks and operate testing tools effectively, they struggle with context retention and attention management.
-Beyond penetration testing, LLMs have also been investigated for vulnerability detection~\citep{fang2024llm, lu2024grace}, software repair~\citep{kulsum2024case}, fuzz testing~\citep{xia2024fuzz4all, meng2024large}, phishing and scam detection~\citep{jiang2024detecting, lee2024multimodal}, and DDoS detection~\citep{li2024dollm, guastalla2023application}.